uxlfoundation/oneAPI-spec/source/elements/oneART/source/oidn-spec.rst

 When the device construction fails, ``oidnNewDevice`` returns ``NULL`` as device.
 To detect the error code of a such failed device construction, pass ``NULL`` as device to the ``oidnGetDeviceError`` function.
 For all other invocations of ``oidnGetDeviceError``, a proper device handle must be specified.

-The following errors are currently used by Intel Open Image Denoise:
+The following errors are currently used by Open Image Denoise:

 =============================== ==========================================
 Name                            Description